 You can leave your hat on!

 Helmets help to protect your brain by reducing the amount of energy transferred to your brain during a crash.
 The energy is absorbed by crushing the foam cells of the lining.
 Once the cells are crushed, their ability to absorb shocks is gone; so you need a new helmet.
-The force is measured in gravitational force (G’s).
-A force greater than 300 G’s will lead to concussion, head trauma or death.
-So your helmet should not transmit over 300 G’s to your brain on impact.
+The force is measured in gravitational force (g’s).
+A force greater than 300 g’s will lead to concussion, head trauma or death.
+So your helmet should not transmit over 300 g’s to your brain on impact.
 There are lots of helmet standards in sports; different types of helmets help to protect you from different types of impacts.
-A bicycle crash is different from a ski crash.
+A bike crash is different from rock fall protection.
 Different organizations and countries also have different safety standards for the same helmets.

 Even before the First World War, people tried to protect the head of the rider from falls.
 There were many accidents during races and six-day events.
 The speeds increased considerably during crashes of races with pacemakers (motorcycles).
 The stayer track helmets from the thirties protected the head, but hardly absorbed the energy of a crash.
 Until the nineties roadracers used the "hairnet"-style headcover we see in FIG.3 : number 2 and 7.
 Of course these foldable leather strips, filled with horsehair, offered little protection.
 Number 3 and 5 in FIG.3 were hard shells, but they had little shock absorbing properties.
 Number 4 and 6 have a real Poly-Styrene (PS) inner helmet.
 The firm Bell, well known for its motor racing helmets, produced the first modern helmet especially for cyclists (FIG.2).